VidCruiter Logo

 Red X Why you shouldn’t ask it:

 You may have asked this question before but, nine out of ten times, it simply won’t give you an insightful response.
-Asking about long-term professional plans can have a tendency to make candidates lie, as they’ll automatically want to express their loyalty to the company for whatever duration you give to help their chances.
+Asking about long-term professional plans tends to make candidates lie, as they’ll automatically want to express their loyalty to the company for whatever duration you give to help their chances.

 Green checkmark What to say instead: